amd/Quark/docs/source/onnx/tutorial_microscaling_quantization.rst

 | MXINT8            | 'int8'                 |
 +-------------------+------------------------+

-If you initialize the quantizer with the MX configuration, it quantizes all the activations and weights using the MXFixNeuron.
+If you initialize the quantizer with the MX configuration, it quantizes all the activations and weights using the MXQuantizeDequantize nodes.

 How to Enable MX Quantization in AMD Quark for ONNX?
 ----------------------------------------------------